Marco Cecchinato

 Marco Cecchinato (/it/; born 30 September 1992) is an Italian professional tennis player.
 He has a career-high ATP singles ranking of World No. 16 reached on 25 February 2019.
 On 29 April 2018, he won his first ATP World Tour title at the 2018 Hungarian Open as a lucky loser, becoming the first Sicilian tennis player to win an ATP title.
-Cecchinato is a clay specialist and his best Grand Slam result is a semifinal at the 2018 French Open.
-At the other Grand Slams he has not won a match in singles.
+He has played 5 finals and won 3 ATP titles in singles.
+Cecchinato is a clay specialist, with his best Grand Slam result being a semifinal at the 2018 French Open.
+At the other Grand Slams, he has not won a match in singles.

 Career

 2013–2017: ATP and Grand Slam debut

 In May 2013, Cecchinato qualified for the main draw at the ATP tournament in Nice, losing to countryman and No. 6 seed, Fabio Fognini, in the first round.

 In July 2014, Cecchinato qualified for Umag, where he played another countryman and No. 6 seed, Andreas Seppi, in the first round.
 Cecchinato lost the match in three sets.

 Cecchinato then made his Grand Slam debut at the 2015 US Open.

 On 20 July 2016, Cecchinato was suspended for 18 months (until January 2018) and fined €40,000 by the Italian tennis federation for illegal behavior including match fixing and match betting.
 The ban was overturned and declared a mistrial after the prosecutors took too long to complete the initial trial phase.
 Despite this, Cecchinato admitted to telling potential bettors of his poor physical state prior to a match.

 Cecchinato reached his first ATP quarterfinal at the 2016 Romanian Open.